xwp/wp-cli-ssh/readme.md

 replaced with the full command to run on the server; the `%pseudotty%` template variable is replaced with `-t`/`-T` depending on whether you're on a TTY or piping the command output.

+For a step-by-step guide, please refer to the [wiki](https://github.com/x-team/wp-cli-ssh/wiki/Configuring-the-plugin).

 ## Installation

 Note that you do not necessarily need WP-CLI installed on your server to use this.
 If the `wp` command is not